-Lecture: Basic concepts of Micro- and Macroeconomics
+week: Lecture: Basic concepts of Micro- and Macroeconomics

 Introduction to Microeconomics and Macroeconomics, models in Economics.
 Key analytical tools (Comparative statics, Equilibrium analysis, Constrained optimization).
 Efficiency and use of resources.
-The components the The Macroeconomics. circular flow Diagram.
+The components of the Macroeconomics.
+The circular flow Diagram.
 Market sectors - commodity. money and labour market.